 NM Areas Reviewed (continued) Findings Recommendations

 Sterile commercial supplies are not

 expired.

 The CBOC staff members minimize the

 risk of infection when storing and disposing

 of medical (infectious) waste.

 The CBOC has procedures to disinfect

 non-critical reusable medical equipment

 between patients.

 There is evidence of fire drills occurring at

 least every 12 months.

 Means of egress from the building are

 unobstructed.

 Access to fire extinguishers is

 unobstructed.

 Fire extinguishers are located in large

 rooms or are obscured from view, and the

 CBOC has signs identifying the locations

 of the fire extinguishers.

 Exit signs are visible from any direction.

 Multi-dose medication vials are not

 expired.

 All medications are secured from

 unauthorized access.

 The staff protects patient-identifiable

 information on laboratory specimens

 during transport.

-Documents containing patient-identifiable information are not visible or unsecured.
+Documents containing patient-identifiable

+information are not visible or unsecured.

-NA Adequate privacy is provided at all times.
+Adequate privacy is provided at all times.

 The women veterans' exam room is

-INA

-equipped with either an electronic or manual door lock.
+equipped with either an electronic or

+manual door lock.

 The information technology network

 room/server closet is locked.

-TOOTH/SELVEL CHOSEL IS TOUREU.

-NM Areas Reviewed (continued) Findings Recommendations Access to the information technology network room/server closet is restricted to personnel authorized by Office of Information and Technology.
-X Access to the information technology network room/server closet is documented.
-Access to the information technology network room/server closet at the Polk VA Street Annex Clinic was not documented.
-1. We recommended that the information technology server closet at the Polk Street VA Annex Clinic is maintained according to information technology safety and security standards.
+NM Areas Reviewed (continued) Findings Recommendations

+Access to the information technology

+network room/server closet is restricted to

+personnel authorized by Office of

+Information and Technology.

+Access to the information technology

+network room/server closet is documented.

 All computer screens are locked when not in use.

-Information is not viewable on monitors in public areas.
-The CBOC has an automated external defibrillator.
-There is an alarm system and/or panic buttons installed and tested in high-risk areas (e.g., mental health clinic), and the testing is documented.
-CBOC staff receive regular information/updates on their responsibilities in emergency response operations.
-The staff participates in scheduled emergency management training and exercises.
+Information is not viewable on monitors in

+public areas.

+The CBOC has an automated external

+defibrillator.

+There is an alarm system and/or panic

+buttons installed and tested in high-risk

+areas (for example, mental health clinic),

+and the testing is documented.

+CBOC staff receive regular

+information/updates on their

+responsibilities in emergency response

+operations.

+The staff participates in scheduled

+emergency management training and

+exercises.

-AUD
+AUD Care